-A hand-picked selection of beautiful holiday villas and cottages, most with private swimming pools, in outstanding locations, many with fabulous sea views and with easy access to the wonderful coastline of Sicily.
-A vacation in one of our Sicily villas with Villas Worldwide represents excellent value for money and a holiday you, like many of our satisfied clients, will want to repeat.
+Presenting the Villas Worldwide range of private villas with pools in Sicily, Italy.
+Holiday homes to rent for self-catering family holidays as well as nice secluded properties which appeal to couples for a romantic stay, even a honeymoon.
+A hand-picked selection of beautiful holiday villas and cottages in outstanding locations, many with fabulous sea views and with easy access to the wonderful coastline of Sicily.
+A vacation in one of our Sicily villas represents excellent value for money and a holiday you, like many of our satisfied clients, will want to repeat.
+Ask our experts for assistance choosing the property to match your criteria.

 Sicily is a dazzling island on a crossroads in the Mediterranean, between Africa and Europe, yet belonging to neither.
 Occupied at some point by half the ancient civilised world it has a varied heritage like no other and even today remains a quirky mixture in most aspects of its language, customs, cooking, art and architecture.